JonathanLynnSmith/practice-angular/README.md

 ### Building the Application

-To Build the application

-To run the application with a specific configuration, use the following npm scripts:
+To build the application with a specific configuration, use the following npm scripts:

+- Current config or default (config.local.json)

+    ```bash
+    npm run build
+    ```

 - Local:

     ```bash
     npm run build:local